REVIEW BY PETA

 It has a reasonably extensive index list on the main menu, which covers a surprisingly large variety of modern topics, such as women in the church, evolution and abortion.

 Why: George Orwell, like all of us, had freedom of expression.
 And he used this freely, blessing the world with a library of beautiful and accurate quotations, such as the one on THCC.
-His criticism of the Pseudo-Catholic church, backed-up by the Gospel, is no reason to disregard his literary excellence, so beautifully manifesting his high intelligence and his understanding of the Christian religion.
+His criticism of the Pseudo-Catholic church, which Jesus himself condemns in the Gospel, is no reason to disregard his literary excellence, so beautifully manifesting his high intelligence and his understanding of the Christian religion.
 And, as he also had freedom of religion, he could accept or denounce any religion.

 Why: Would it be correct that in the time of Noach and his early descendants, or even two thousand years thereafter, Buddha, Ahimsa and Jain Darma were preaching and practising peace with thousands of followers, yet the vast majority of peoples were violent: and thus these peaceful beings were but three grains of good-hearted sand in miles of ruthless desert.
 The world was very violent: period.